Victoria 3

 - 11 % negative mentions

-The gameplay of Victoria 3 has received mixed reviews, with many players praising its deep economic and political mechanics while criticizing the war and diplomacy systems.
-The core gameplay loop revolves around managing production and trade, which can be engaging, but the lack of player control in warfare and the simplistic nature of diplomatic interactions have left many feeling frustrated.
-Overall, while the game shows potential and has improved since launch, it still requires significant refinement and additional content to reach its full potential.
+The gameplay of Victoria 3 has received mixed reviews, with many players praising its deep economic and political mechanics while criticizing the war and diplomacy systems as underdeveloped and frustrating.
+The core gameplay loop revolves around managing production and trade, which can be engaging, but the lack of meaningful military engagement and the simplistic nature of warfare mechanics detract from the overall experience.
+While the game shows potential for improvement through future updates and DLC, many players feel it currently lacks the depth and flavor expected from a Paradox title.

 “The gameplay is so simple and shallow, a fucking chimpanzee could understand it.”